zussel/matador/README.md

 Where __*__ is one of the *__"Visual Studio"__* strings up from *__"14"__*.
 See cmake documentation [here](https://cmake.org/cmake/help/v3.6/manual/cmake-generators.7.html?#visual-studio-generators).
-After generation you find a __matador.sln__ solution file in the current directory.
+After generation, you find a __matador.sln__ solution file in the current directory.

 Contact
 -------